bugzmanov/nes_ebook/src/chapter_3_2.md

 ```

-NOTE: It's absolutely neccessary to increment **program_counter** after each byte being read from the instructions stream.
+NOTE: It's absolutely necessary to increment **program_counter** after each byte being read from the instructions stream.

 Don't forget the tests.